5 Holiday Financial Gifts for Kids That Keep on Giving

 1. Contribute to their education

 It’s no secret that college is expensive.
-For the 2024-25 school year, the average estimated budget for an in-state student earning a four-year degree at a public college is $29,910, according to the College Board.
+For the 2024-25 school year, the average estimated annual budget for an in-state student earning a four-year degree at a public college is $29,910, according to the College Board.
 Loved ones can help ease that burden by contributing to the following types of accounts this holiday season:

 - 529 plan: This is a tax-advantaged savings plan that’s designed to make saving for college a little easier.
 Earnings grow on a tax-deferred basis, and withdrawals that are used for qualified education expenses are tax-free.
-That includes tuition, fees, books and room and board.
+That includes tuition, fees, books, and room and board.
 (Keep in mind that contribution limits vary by state.)

 - Coverdell education savings account (ESA): This works like a 529 but typically offers a wider range of investment choices.
 One downside is that annual contributions are limited to $2,000 per beneficiary.
 To contribute the full amount, your income cannot exceed $190,000 for married couples filing jointly (or $95,000 for single filers).
 Plus, the beneficiary must use their funds by age 30 to avoid tax consequences.